 QUALITY OF LIFE

-The Eastern Sierra is a rare and beautiful place; a perfect place to both visit and to live.
+The Eastern Sierra is a rare and beautiful place to both visit and live and work.

 The air is clean and crisp and clear.